logo and images of Spain

 There are 9 small towns with the park and many of the inhabitants of the area live from agriculture and cattle breeding, as they will have done for generations before.

-The offical Seirra de las Nieves website can be found here
+The official Seirra de las Nieves website can be found here

 We have information on other National and Natural Parks Here